GuenterQuast/picoCosmo_dev/README.md

 ## Example output

-The directory `./output` contains the results from a long run of almost 20 days with the Kamiokanne detector.
-The compressed file `rawDP_180403.dat.zip` contains the raw wave forms of identified double-pulses in `yaml`-format.
+The directory `./output` contains the results from a long run of almost 20 days with the Kamiokanne detector and a one-day run with the CosMO panels.
+The compressed files `rawDP_<date>.dat.zip` contain the raw wave forms of identified double-pulses in `yaml`-format.
 The script `plotDoublePulses.py` can be used to read the unzipped file and to produce graphical displays of the waveforms.
-These pictures are also contained in the compressed file `dpFigs-180403.zip`.
+These pictures are also contained in the compressed file `dpFigs-<date>.zip`.

-The parameters of events with double-pulses are stored in file dpKanne2_180403.dat.
+The parameters of events containing double-pulses are stored in file dpKanne2_180403.dat.
 An unbinned log-likelihood fit of measured lifetimes between 1.5 µs and 15. µs with the script `fit_dpData.py` yields the result shown in figure `life-ofMU_180403.png`.